mkboudreau/asrt/README.md

 - `-md` or `--markdown`: makes response have some formatting using markdown.
 Mutually exclusive with pretty.
 - `-w` or `--workers`: this is the number of workers or goroutines used to connect to the client sites.
 - `-m` or `--method`: the method to be used for all urls given on the command line. valid values are GET,POST,PUT,DELETE,HEAD,PATCH. default is GET. (not implemented yet)
+- `--port`: set port to listen on (only works with server command). default is 7070
 - `--slack-url`: setting this parameter enables slack integration using incoming webhook url specified.
 - `--slack-user`: overrides the user this tool will post as to slack. only works if slack-url is specified.
 - `--slack-channel`: overrides the channel this tool will post to on slack. only works if slack-url is specified.